ilikeurm1/Dodona-Oefeningen/README.md

 ## What is this?

-This repository has all the answers to the exercises which have to be made by the 3rd and 4th years of the belgain school: `De Ring Leuven`.
+This repository has all the answers to the exercises on Dodona.

 This is not supposed to be used as a way to get the answer.
 But as a way to learn what the program is supposed to do.